she/her

 Miriam Schmid studied education and educational sciences and was trained in theater pedagogy.
 She is active as a freelance performer, director and theater maker in Graz and Vienna.
 In 2014 she won the cabaret competition Grazer Kleinkunstvogel and co-founded the performance collective Das Planetenparty Prinzip in 2015.
 She was awarded the startup fellowship for performing arts of Bundeskanzleramt Österreich in 2020.
 After curating the performance section, she has been leading the cross-disciplinary art association Forum Stadtpark together with Robin Klengel and Markus Gönitzer, since 2021.
 She received the Günther Rühle Prize for acting in 2023 in the performance Aufmarschieren.
 In 2024, she got the Artist in Residence Scholarship of the Province of Styria and worked in Tirana for two months.
 Her artistic focus is on developing concepts for performances (live or video) that explore the boundaries of reality and fiction.

-Size of audience: two different settings - one to one and 20 people maximum
+Size of audience: two different settings - interactive installation for a walk-in audience and workshop setting for 10 - 15 people maximum

-Specific location: crowded square, shopping street, bus terminal
+Specific location: busy place in the city like a crowded square, a shopping street or bus terminal